t-honk/TinyScriptLang/README.md

 ## Basic Documentation
 ### *Will be moved into separate file if it grows too large*

+**Note**: Shift + F1 Is the current emergency stop key combination.
+This will be modifiable in the future.
+It is intended to break you out of any infinite loops you may accidentally create that cause you to lose control of your mouse / keyboard to stop it.

+#### `hotkey`

+The `hotkey` method is used to set the hotkey that will be used to execute your script.
+*IMPORTANT*: Hotkey MUST be called first, at the top of every .tsl file for it to be valid.

+#### Parameters
+- `keyCode` (string, int): Accepts both string and integer arguments, valid keycodes can be found at https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes and valid string representations can be found in keycodes.txt

 #### `click`

 The `click` method is used to execute a mouse click at specified screen coordinates.